5 Reasons to Go Biking on Your Cape Cod Vacation

 We all spend too much time staring at screens, whether it’s at work on a computer or sitting on a couch scrolling through a phone.
 Biking is the perfect excuse to get away from the screens and enjoy what nature has to offer.
 On the Cape, the options are ample – from enjoying hidden kettle ponds and habitats on the Cape Cod Rail Trail, to taking in ocean views and historic architecture on the Shining Sea Bikeway.
 You may want to break your screen-fast to snap a photo, but be sure to pull your bike to the side and avoid a collision.

 Tip: Our very own Blue Rock Resort is less than 3 minutes from a Cape Cod Rail Trail entrance at the corner of North Main Street and White’s Path in South Yarmouth.
-If you don’t have your own bike, you can rent a Pedego e-bike at Blue Rock (we even have a package including Pedego bike rentals!).
+If you don’t have your own bike, you can rent a Pedego e-bike at Blue Rock.

 2. See the Cape from a New Point of View

 Most of the Cape we see is from our treasured beaches, ferry rides to the islands or jaunts on our main streets – hardly do we get to see the wooded areas and beautiful landscapes that only bikes can navigate.
 One great example is the 5-mile Chatham Loop, which takes you from Chatham Fish Pier past Chatham Light, boatyards and harbors.
 You can see a full list of some other favorite bike trails on the Cape Cod Chamber’s website.

 Video: CapeCast, a daily Cape Cod Times webcast, traversed the Cape Cod Rail Trail to give cyclists a first-hand preview of what to expect on the historic route (below).